 In BLIPA-UK, children will be identified and recruited at five or more NHS sites in the UK.
-Children will be identified by the treating clinician or research team at each site from the admissions to each paediatric and A&E departments or by screening admission records and databases.
+Children will be identified by the treating clinician or research team at each site from hospital admissions (including paediatric and A&E departments) or by screening admission records and databases.
+Optional study posters can be used in appropriate spaces in hospital paediatric departments to raise awareness of the study.